Located in Southwest, OR

 Siletz River Fishing:

-The Sitelz is most known for it’s larger than life chinook.
+The Siletz is most known for it’s larger than life chinook.
 Although not as large as those caught in the Kenai the Siletz is not far off, with healthy numbers of chinook in the 50lb range.
 On the Siltez river chinook enter the river in August but the chinook fishing is at it’s best during the fall in September and October.
 The tidewater areas tend to be the most productive but a few can also be caught in the upper regions as well.

-Coho fishing can be very good on the Siletz river, however most of the Coho Salmon are wild fish which must be released.
+Coho fishing can be very good on the Siletz rRiver however most of the Coho Salmon are wild fish which must be released.
 There are however still fin clipped coho available and the best times to fish Coho in the Siletz in during the months of September and October.

 The harvest from summer and winter runs can often be similar, perhaps 2,000 fish harvested from each in a pretty good year.